Mandatory Hunter Education

 - Make sure that your license has all the correct information.
 Carefully check it immediately after receipt.
 If you discover an error, have it corrected as soon as possible.

-Small Game License Exceptions
+Hunting License Exceptions

 All residents must have a valid hunting license in their possession except:

-- Resident owners primarily engaged in farming, lessees and members of their immediate families do not need a small game hunting license when hunting on farm lands they are occupying and cultivating.
+- Resident owners primarily engaged in farming, lessees, and members of their immediate families do not need a hunting license when hunting small game on farmlands they are occupying and cultivating.

 - Native Americans living on a reservation do not need a hunting license while hunting on reservation lands.